The Relationship Between Jesus and John

 The disciples recognized John the apostle as “the disciple whom Jesus loved” (Jn.
 21:20).
 John was the son of Zebedee and the brother of James.
 He was a one of the inner circle of three whom Jesus made His most close friends and shared His deepest experiences (Mat.
 17:1).

-When John and his brother James first came to Christ, they were named the “sons of thunder” (Mark 3:17).
-They were proud, self-confident, striving for honor, impulsive, indignant under injury; they often had the desire for retaliation, and took it when there was an opportunity.
-But below this hostile exterior, Jesus saw a zealous, honest, loving hearts.
+When John and his brother James first came to Christ, they were named the “sons of thunder” (Mr. 3:17).
+They were proud, self-confident, striving for honor, impulsive, indignant under injury.
+They harbored the desire for retaliation, and took it when there was an opportunity.
+But below this hostile exterior, Jesus saw zealous, honest, loving hearts.

-John had a deepest loyalty and love for Jesus which seemed to burn purer and brighter than in the hearts of his fellows.
-Between him and Jesus, there developed a more deep connection than the others had.
+John had a deepest loyalty and love for Jesus which seemed to burn purer and brighter in his heart than in the hearts of his fellows.
+Between him and Jesus, there developed a more close connection than the others had.

 John was the first of the disciples at the tomb on the resurrection day, and the first to know the glorious truth that the Lord had risen (John 20:8).
-Thereafter, he dedicated his all to the declaration of a crucified, risen, and returning Savior, witnessing to what he had heard, seen, and experienced “of the Word of life” (1 John 1:1, 2).
+Thereafter, he dedicated his all to the declaration of a crucified, risen, and returning Savior, witnessing to what he had heard, seen, and experienced “of the Word of life” (1 Jn.
+1:1, 2).

 In His service,